-Whether you're planning a honeymoon or simply a romantic getaway, Bali is the perfect place for couples travel
+Whether you’re planning a honeymoon or simply a romantic getaway, Bali is the perfect place for couples to travel on a budget.

 Affordable Accommodation in Bali

 Imagine a beautiful island where goods and services are very affordable.

 As one might expect, this means that everything from guesthouses to 5-star resorts are built for luxury and at a fraction of the cost they would incur in a place like Hawaii.

 You can find beautiful home-stays with pools and gorgeous gardens with hospitality to rival the islands’ best resorts.

 Most of the good homestays also include breakfast and provide for your room to be cleaned and restocked with toiletries on a daily basis.

 If you’ve been reading Couple’s Coordinates for a while now then you’re familiar with our love of Airbnb.
 However, in Bali, we prefer guest houses and resorts.

 FYI, our favorite guest houses ranged from $30-50/night.

 If you stay in Sanur, be sure to check out Kolonial House, this is where we spent a good majority of our time in Bali.